-In millions of EUR 31 December 2019 31 December 2018 Depreciation of right-of-use asset Land and buildings 1.9 = Vehicles and other assets 0.5 - Total depreciation of right-of-use asset 2.4 - Other (income)/expense related to Leases (0.7) Revaluation (gain) / loss on investment property (0.5) - Interest expense 1.8 -
+In millions of EUR Note 31 December 2020 31 December 2019 Depreciation of right-of-use asset Land and buildings Vehicles and other assets 2.7 0.6 1.9 0.5 Total depreciation of right-of-use asset 3.3 2.4 Other (income)/expense related to Leases Revaluation (gain) / loss on investment property Interest expense 10 4.8 2.3 (0.5) 1.8

-Expenses relating to short-term leases and to leases of low-value assets that are not shown as short-term leases were EUR nill.
+Expenses relating to short-term leases and to leases of low-value assets that are not shown as short-term leases were EUR nil (31 December 2019: nil).

-Total cash outflow for leases in 2019 was EUR 5.6 million.
+Total cash outflow for leases in 2020 was EUR 8.4 million (31 December 2019: EUR 5.6 million).

 Extension and termination options are included in a number of property and equipment leases across the Group.
-As at 31 December 2019, potential future cash outflows of EUR 17.7 million (undiscounted) have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).
+As at 31 December 2020, potential future cash outflows of EUR 18.0 million (at 31 December 2019: EUR 17.7 million) (undiscounted) have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).
 The lease term is reassessed if an option is actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise) it.
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the Group.
-During the current reporting year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was a decrease in recognised lease liabilities and right-of-use assets of EUR 1.0 million.
+During the current reporting year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was nil (at 31 December 2019: EUR 1.0 million decrease in recognised lease liabilities and right-of-use assets).

-The Group leases certain landplots in Poland which are presented within Investment property.
+The Group leases certain landplots in Poland which are presented within Investment property as at 31 December 2020 and 31 December 2019.
 Under an agreement with the local government unit in Poland the right to use the landplot is transferred to the Group in exchange for remuneration in the form of fees that are subject to indexation.
-The lease liability is based on the current level of the fees at 31 December 2019.
+The lease liability is based on the current level of the fees at 31 December 2020.
 The Group remeasures the lease liability to reflect changes to the lease payments when necessary.